 To view Las Vegas homes for sale sorted by Walk Score, visit Trulia.com.

 There are about 1,465 restaurants, bars and coffee shops in Las Vegas.

 People in Las Vegas can walk to an average of 2 restaurants, bars and coffee shops in 5 minutes.

 A few nearby public transportation options.
 Find Las Vegas apartments for rent near public transit.

 Las Vegas has some public transportation and about 34 bus lines.

 The map above shows how far you can travel in 30 minutes from Las Vegas on public transit.

 Thinking of renting an apartment or buying in Las Vegas?
 Ask our neighborhood guides a question.

 Some bike infrastructure.

-Build apps with Walk Score, Transit Score, public transit data, and travel times via Walk Score APIs.
+Build apps with Walk Score, public transit data, and commute and travel times via Walk Score APIs.